-- Data stored in a text files is represented in humanreadable form - Data stored in a binary files is represented in binary form - The advantage of binary files is that they are more efficient to process than text files (e.g., the number 123 is smaller in binary than in text: "123") - But, people cannot read binary files - Binary files are designed to be read by programs - For example, Java bytecode classes are stored in binary files and are read by the JVM
+- Data stored in a text files is represented in humanreadable form. - However, data stored in a binary files is represented in binary form. - You cannot read binary files. - They are designed to be read by programs. - Java bytecode classes are stored in binary files and are read by the JVM. - The advantage of binary files is that they are more efficient to process than text files.